EshanPrakash/reddit-stock-sentiment/README.md

 4. **Selection bias:** Stocks already trending attract more discussion

 Our study design cannot definitively distinguish between these mechanisms, highlighting an important limitation in observational social media research.

+### Time Series Charts

+To contextualize the sentiment–return relationship, we also generated time series charts for the five most-mentioned stocks on Reddit in Q2 2023: NVDA, TSLA, AAPL, GOOGL, and MSFT.
+Using Yahoo Finance daily price data, we constructed a five-panel figure (top5_time_series_multipanel.png) illustrating each stock’s price trajectory across Q2 and Q3 2023.

+This visualization highlights:

+ - Strong upward momentum for most top-mentioned stocks during Q2 (the sentiment window).

+ - Increased volatility and mixed performance in Q3 (the returns window).

+ - No obvious visual linkage between Q2 sentiment levels and subsequent Q3 price movement.

+These time series plots supplement our statistical findings by showing that Reddit discussion volume tends to coincide with periods of elevated price movement, but does not reliably precede or predict quarterly returns.

 ### Comparison to Prior Research